-The Inferrix IoT platform provides an ‘Integrated Single Console’ to ‘Monitor & Control’ all the disparate asset classes in your environment.
-The Inferrix IoT platform is protocol agnostic and has been designed to co-relate across asset classes and take automated decisions as per business rules relevant to the situation.
+The Inferrix platform provides an ‘Integrated Single Console’ to ‘Monitor & Control’ all the disparate asset classes in your environment.
+The Inferrix platform is protocol agnostic and has been designed to co-relate across asset classes and take automated decisions as per business rules relevant to the situation.

 Silo’ed management has been inhibiting enterprises from maximizing the potential to optimize operations costs and deliver better customer service.

-There are a wide gamut of business applications that we address with the Inferrix IoT Platform, ranging from simple Sensor based monitoring to Complex control of machines / business process and integration with 3rd party applications.
+There are a wide gamut of business applications that we address with the Inferrix Platform, ranging from simple Sensor based monitoring to Complex control of machines / business process and integration with 3rd party applications.

 Data Source is source from which to collect the information and Data points are the parameters in the data source.
 This module basically collects the status, health and performance information from the device hosting a data source.
 In this module, the user can set threshold for the different points based on which we can generate events.